etherscan-io/bitshares.foundation/worker.md

    and feel for the need of the BitShares community to produce proposals with increased chances of approval.
 At the end proposals with clear tasks and value propositions are published.

-Certainly using the BitShares Blockchain Foundation as an escrow introduces additional overhead and requires both trust from the BTS token holders and the freelancer.
+Certainly using The BitShares Blockchain Foundation as an escrow introduces additional overhead and requires both trust from the BTS token holders and the freelancer.

 ## The procedure